 Payment & Discounts:

+All prices quoted are in AUD.
 Payment of invoice is due within 7 days of registration.
 A 3% surcharge is payable for all credit card transactions.
 Only one promotional discount code can be applied per registrant.
 Group discounts will only be applied on the original order – added delegates will not receive a discount once registration in processed.
 Payment in full is required by the first day of the event.
 Please note: Registrations made within 7 days of the event can only be paid via credit card.

 Connect Media Group endeavours to ensure the conference programme and speaker line-up is correct at the time of the event.
 All advertised details are correct at time of publishing.
 Due to unforeseen circumstances Connect Media Group reserves the right to alter the programme prior to the event without notice.
 We also reserve the right to cancel or postpone this event when full refunds will be issued.
 Connect Media Group reserves the right to deny access to any individual that engages in or is alleged to engage in practices that are considered unprofessional and inappropriate for a business conference.
 We reserve the right to deny access to delegates that may affect the client / vendor ratio of attendance in favour of the interests of sponsors and commercial partners of the event.